‘Orla!’ Review: A Love Story With Teeth

 Release dates: August – December 2025

 Orla! is written by John Lees, a creator whose work we already loved, especially Hotell and The Nasty, two horror series that left a (very) strong impression on us.
 Knowing his ability to mix character driven storytelling with discomfort and sharp ideas is exactly why we were curious about this book.
-The art is by Sally Cantirino, who also worked on some covers for The Nasty and illustrated several great Vault Comics series like Human Remains, and her visual storytelling really elevates Orla!’s shifts between romance and horror.
+Lees is an award-winning writer from Glasgow, Scotland, and by his own account he’d wanted to work with Sally Cantirino for years before Orla! finally made it happen.

 The series follows Orla Bard, a lonely but thoughtful woman trying to survive the modern dating scene in Seattle.
 Orla has a secret called The Ick, a monster living inside her that violently takes over whenever her emotions spiral out of control.
 Over time, she starts using this curse to eliminate the worst men she encounters, turning bad dates into something far more permanent.
 Things become complicated when she finally meets someone she truly connects with, forcing her to confront whether intimacy, trust, and her inner monster can ever coexist.
 Across the five issues, the story slowly expands, adding outside pressure, unexpected attention, and a few sharp turns that completely reshape what Orla!‘s world really is…